Universtar/HelloGit/README.md

 # HelloGit
 I Wanna Change.
 Everybody knows No Pains No Gains
-It's time to get out of the confortable environment
+It's time get out of the confortable environment